 Tabard IT can help when it comes to computer maintenance support.

-All of this can be done by the user or by Tabard IT if you take out a computer maintenance agreement plan with us.
+All of this can be done by the user or by Tabard IT technical support services, if you take out a computer maintenance agreement plan with us.
 Our IT experts are available to assist you with any enquiries and can help put your mind at ease by ensuring your computer systems are running in optimal condition.

-Find further information below on related computer maintenance support topics.
+Find further information below on related computer maintenance topics.
 Click the links to jump straight to each section for quick access:

 If you have a server, your backup choices are more flexible, as your files will be stored in one location, making them easier to backup.
 If you don’t, you may have to back up each computer separately.

-Backups can be as simple as occasional copies of your system and/or data to a CD or DVD, or automated backups to external hard discs or tape drive.
+Data backup can be as simple as occasional copies of your system and/or data to a CD or DVD, or automated backups to external hard discs or tape drive.
 Remote or online backup copies your data via the internet to a server located elsewhere (potentially anywhere in the world).

 For small businesses with a server, we recommend using external hard discs to backup.
 For archiving, tapes can also be used.